Rule 4123:1-13-01 | Scope and definitions.

 (9) "Operator" means any employee assigned or authorized to work at the specific equipment.

-(10) "Pinch point" ("shear point") means any point at which it is possible to be caught between the moving parts of a machine, or between the moving and stationary parts of a machine, or between the material and the moving part or parts of a machine.
+(10) "Pinch point" or "shear point" means any point at which it is possible to be caught between the moving parts of a machine, or between the moving and stationary parts of a machine, or between the material and the moving parts of a machine.

-(11) "Point of operation" means the point or points at which the material is placed in or removed from the machine.
+(11) "Point of operation" means the point at which the material is placed in or removed from the machine.

-(12) "Securely fastened" means that the object or thing referred to shall be substantially fixed in place.
+(12) "Securely fastened" means that the object or thing referred to is substantially fixed in place.

 (13) "Safety trip" means a device for stopping the travel of rolls when the device is actuated in an emergency.